w3security/cli/help/cli-commands/auth.md

 The value may be a user token or a service account; see [Service accounts](https://docs.w3security.io/features/integrations/managing-integrations/service-accounts)

-In a CI/CD environment use the `W3SECURITY_TOKEN` environment variable; see [Configure the Snyk CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)
+In a CI/CD environment use the `W3SECURITY_TOKEN` environment variable; see [Configure the w3security CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)

 After setting this environment variable you can use CLI commands.